 10. Occupation-based treatments are more fun!

 Using occupation-based interventions may shake things up for every session, but additionally such tasks allow us therapists to get to know our patients on a whole new level.
 We can joke, laugh, and cry together as we guide them through the therapy process.
 We walk away entertained and knowing that we just might have made a difference in their lives.

-I hope this list helps encourage all OTs and COTAs to incorporate more occupation-based treatments in their everyday practice.
-Would you add anything to this list?
+We hope this list helps encourage all OTs, COTAs and fieldwork students to incorporate more occupation-based treatments in their everyday practice.

 Would you add any other benefits of keeping OT interventions occupation-based?
 Please share your thoughts in the comments!

 The Note Ninjas ADL Treatment Guide (Note Ninjas) Get 25% off using promo code MYOTSPOT